mfix22/emilyhansel.me/pages/studyhall/index.md

 \*\*The Saturday 3:00 performance will include a free, pre-show event for kids ages 7-12 starting at 2:00.
 [Learn more and RSVP](/studyhall/kids).

-\*\*\*The Saturday 7:30 performance will include live audio description and a pre-show haptic access tour.
+\*\*\*The Saturday 7:30 performance will include live audio description and a pre-show haptic access tour at 6:45.
 Pre-registration is required, more details below.

 ## Accessibility